pharo-iot/PharoThings/README.md

 4) Install [WiringPi library](http://wiringpi.com) in Raspberry

-If you use the latest desktop version of Raspbian version just skip this step because WiringPi is included.
-But light Raspbian image is required manual installation.
+If you use the latest desktop version of Raspbian skip this step (WiringPi is included).
+Light Raspbian version is required manual installation of WiringPi.

 PharoThings uses WiringPi to control Raspberry pins.
 You need install it in your board.
 There is convenient prebuilt package [here](https://github.com/hamishcunningham/wiringpi/tree/master/package/2.13/unstable).
 Follow [install](https://github.com/hamishcunningham/wiringpi/blob/master/INSTALL) instructions or do it your own way.